Maps & plans

 The USI-Burdette Trail is a three-mile paved trail and is the result of a USI/Burdette Park partnership.
 It is a diverse, interesting, and educational route for hikers, bicyclists, and runners.
 The scenic trail allows users to witness Southwestern Indiana’s natural beauty while connecting a picturesque park with one of the nation’s most beautiful college campuses.
 The USI-Burdette Park Trail is a designated destination point of the American Discovery Trail, which passes through Southern Indiana.
 The trail also has been named a National Recreation Trail by the Secretary of the Interior.
 Click to visit: USI/Burdette Park trails page.
 To view trails maps - Click here: Bent Twig Trail , USI Burdette Trail , South Campus Trail

 Need a longer ride?
 The Evansville Bicycle Club has mapped out several routes with bikely.com ranging from 12 to 122 miles.
 Check out their routes, see their ride schedules, and connect with a community of Trailblazers.

-Evansville is working hard to become a more bicycle friendly city.
-Every year more bike lanes, protected paths, and cycle tracks are added to the city’s bicycle grid.
-See the Evansville MPO's 2018-2021 Transportation Improvement Plan.
+Evansville is working hard to become a more bicycle and pedestrian friendly city.
+Every year more bike lanes, protected pedestrian paths, and cycle tracks are added to the city’s bicycle grid.
+See the Evansville MPO's Bicycle and Pedestrian Connectivity Master Plan.